-This strikes the perfect balance, effectively exfoliating any oily spots, without stripping the normal or dry areas of our complexion.
-Credit a combo of gentle exfoliants—tamarind extract, tea tree oil, plus salicylic acid —that smooth out the texture and even out the tone of your skin.
-On the flip side, African black soap and shea butter lock in hydration.
+This strikes the perfect balance, effectively exfoliating any oily spots without stripping the normal or dry areas of our complexion.
+Credit a combo of gentle exfoliants—tamarind extract, tea tree oil, plus salicylic acid —meant to smooth out the texture and even out the tone of your skin.
+On the flip side, African black soap and shea butter promise to offer hydration.
 All that in a cruelty-free formula, free of a long list of questionable ingredients.